 - OnCore ELIXR: This is a three-piece tour-caliber ball with a urethane cover.
 It's designed to provide an excellent blend of distance off the tee and soft, high-spin performance around the greens.

 - OnCore VERO X2: The VERO X2 is a step up in performance, a four-piece ball featuring a super-fast core and a reinforced mantle layer.
-It’s designed for high swing speed players looking for maximum ball speed and lower spin off the driver, while still retaining a soft feel and control on approach shots thanks to its thin cast urethane cover.
+It’s designed for high swing speed players looking for maximum ball speed and lower spin off the driver while still retaining a soft feel and control on approach shots thanks to its thin cast urethane cover.

 Player’s choice of OnCore is telling.
 The company is known for its unique perimeter weighting technology, which they claim enhances stability and forgiveness.
 For a senior golfer, even one with the skill of Gary Player, getting a stable, piercing ball flight and reliable performance is a huge advantage.
-These modern multi-layer balls offer a perfect combination of distance to keep up off the tee and refined feel for scoring a around the greens.
+These modern multi-layer balls offer a perfect combination of distance to keep up off the tee and refined feel for scoring around the greens.

 A Journey Through Time: Gary Player's Golf Balls Through the Decades